5th Bengal Light Cavalry: Uniform

 The 5th BLC wore the standard French grey (a shade of grey-tinged light blue) uniform of the regular Bengal cavalry regiments.
 The 5th however had the distinction of black facings, while the remaining BLC regiments all had orange.

-A high turban was worn by the sowers of the regiment from 1825 until it was replaced by a peakless shako.
+A high turban was worn by the sowars (Indian troopers) of the regiment from 1825 until it was replaced by a peakless shako.
 At the time of the 1857 Rebellion the Indian troopers were wearing round forage caps, with white covers in hot weather.

 Disbandment

 In the course of the Indian Rebellion of 1857 all the eight Bengal Light Cavalry regiments were lost to mutiny or disbandment.
-The 5th BLC, numbering at the time 500 sowars (Indian troopers), was stationed at Peshwar when the rebellion broke out.
+The 5th BLC, numbering at the time 500 sowars, was stationed at Peshwar when the rebellion broke out.
 Together with three regiments of Bengal Native Infantry, the 5th BLC were disarmed and disbanded on 15 May 1857 on suspicion that they were no longer to be trusted.
 The sowers laid down their weapons without resistance.
 Their British officers had retained confidence in the loyalty of their men and some threw their own swords on the pile of weapons.